MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

 ---
-title: "Map"
+title: "Xamarin.Forms Map"
-description: "Xamarin.Forms uses the native map APIs on each platform." ms.prod: xamarin ms.assetid: 59CD1344-8248-406C-9144-0C8A67141E5B ms.technology: xamarin-forms
+description: "This article explains how to use the Xamarin.Forms Map class to use the native map APIs on each platform to provide a familiar maps experience for users." ms.prod: xamarin ms.assetid: 59CD1344-8248-406C-9144-0C8A67141E5B ms.technology: xamarin-forms